Goon: Last of the Enforcers: Plot

-Meanwhile, the Highlanders must win the last two games of the season to sneak into the playoffs.
+The Highlanders must win the last two games of the season to get into the playoffs.
 Hyrum signs Ross, at the expense of firing Anders.
 While Ross helps the Highlanders to win the first of their last two games, Eva goes into labor, and Doug reconciles with her as they head to the hospital.
-After having her baby, Eva realizes that the same drive that led Doug to be with her during the birth, is the same drive that pushes him to want to defend his teammates on the ice, and she gives Doug her blessing to continue fighting.
-Having been kicked off the team, Anders rejoins his old team, who will play the Highlanders in the last game of the season with a playoff spot on the line.
-Anders gravely injures Ross, and Doug enters the rink in retaliation.
+After having her baby, Eva realizes that the same drive that led Doug to be with her during the birth, is what pushes him to want to defend his teammates on the ice, and she gives Doug her blessing to continue fighting.

+Anders rejoins his old team, who will play the Highlanders in the last game of the season with a playoff spot on the line.
+Anders gravely injures Ross, so Doug enters the rink in retaliation.

-Doug beats Anders, but when showing mercy at the end of the fight, Anders vengefully threatens Doug, claiming that he will never stop coming for him until they end up like Ross, being carried out on stretchers.
+Doug beats Anders, but when showing mercy at the end of the fight, Anders vengefully threatens him, declaring he will never stop coming for him until they end up like Ross, being carried out on stretchers.
 Realizing that his new family is more important to him than hockey, Doug uses his weakened right arm to level Anders in the face just as he was about to strike again, throwing his arm out and being helped off the ice.

-Hyrum rushes to his son's aid, where Anders tells him that he hates hockey, and the two appear to mend things between them.
-Having been told earlier that further injury to his right arm would be career-ending, Doug realizes that his hockey days are behind him.
+Hyrum rushes to his son's aid, Anders tells him that he hates hockey, and they seem to make amends.
+Knowing that further injury to his right arm would be career-ending, Doug realizes that his hockey days are behind him.
 He watches as the Highlanders win the game in the final seconds, and during the celebration, he sets his stick down and goes home.

 In a post-credits scene, a female reporter talks about the Hockey Story.
 Doug doesn't know if he's a Gretzky and steals her microphone.

 Cast

-Current and former hockey players Tyler Seguin, Michael Del Zotto, Brandon Prust, George Parros, Colton Orr and Georges Laraque make appearances in the film.
+Current and former hockey players Tyler Seguin, Michael Del Zotto, Brandon Prust, George Parros, Colton Orr, Georges Laraque, and Nathan Bastian make appearances in the film.

 Doug "The Hammer" Smith, whom Doug Glatt is based on, has a cameo in the "Bruised and Battered" sequence.
 He is head-butted by Seann William Scott in the square-off between the two Dougs.